Skip to content

 Training Program

-For the 2022–2023 academic year, CPG will offer a training program for both a master’s-level internship or pre-doctoral advanced practicum placement (4 positions), as well as a pre-doctoral internship placement (2 positions).
+For the 2024–2025 academic year, CPG will offer a training program for master’s-level internship (2 positions) for MSW students.
 You will find that our program offers a wealth of training and clinical opportunities, a supportive environment, and the flexibility to tailor the experience to fit your individual training needs.
 Our staff is enthusiastic about your training and dedicated to helping guide you in your journey to becoming a therapist.

 Clark University is a private, liberal arts university located in Worcester, Massachusetts.
 Our diverse population of 2,300 undergraduates and 1,000 graduate students are passionately committed to community and social justice issues.
 Clark is widely known for being the location of Sigmund Freud’s famous 1909 “Clark Lectures” — his only lectures outside of Europe —which introduced psychoanalysis to the United States.